 I used to hang out on LessWrong back when it was cool.
-If you don't know what that is, you should probably read "I Can Tolerate Anything Except The Outgroup" on Slate Star Codex, and if you thought it was good you might want to hang out with me.
+If you don't know what that is, maybe read "I Can Tolerate Anything Except The Outgroup" on Slate Star Codex, and if you thought it was good you might want to hang out with me.

-Also, I really like songwriting, and if you're into that too maybe we should hang out and discuss it.
-For example, I am interested in the extent to which playing more instruments or being better at an instrument helps your songwriting.
-If you have opinions on things like that, we should talk.
+Also, I really like songwriting, and if you're also into that maybe we should hang out and discuss it.

 I also write music.
 If I didn't care about other people, my plan would probably be to work as an engineer for a couple years, until I could comfortably live while working part-time or remotely, and then I'd try to become a professional songwriter.

 Blogs: Slate Star Codex, hotelconcierge.tumblr.com, Bryan Caplan, Meteuphoric.